 It seems like I am always updating at least one of the rooms in my builder-grade house, trying to add those details that will make my home look more custom.
-Since I never have as much money to spend as I would like, these low cost home decor ideas for decorating on a budget come in handy!
+Since I never have as much money to spend as I would like, these low cost home decorating ideas on a budget come in handy!

 I always have at least one room in my house that is in some phase of being re-decorated.

 I know.
-It shouldn’t be necessary at this point (all of my rooms have been re-decorated at least twice).
+It shouldn’t be necessary at this point (all of my rooms have been updated at least twice).

 But I just can’t help myself.
 I get bored of the same old decor after a while.